kyma-project/community/collaboration/sig-core/proposals/kyma-controller-manager.md

 achieved using startup flags and/or a ConfigMap.

 A controller ("operator") SDK should be agreed upon by all code owners. [kyma#4327][kyma4327] initiated a discussion around that topic, but no conclusion has been reached at the time of writing.
-For the initial version of this document, we assume that [`kubebuilder`][kb] will be our SDK of choice.
-A few reasons to believe this assumption is safe to make:
-- well maintained and documented by a dedicated group (SIG) within the Kubernetes project
-- leverages `controller-runtime`, a collection of sensible libraries with everything a controller typically needs
-- bootstaps projects with the manager pattern enabled right from the start
-- includes tooling oriented towards future extensibility, with helpers to generate new APIs
-- RBAC objects are part of the code generation

 ## Proposed solution